predis/predis/README.md

 ```

 The actual list of supported connection parameters can vary depending on each connection backend so
-it is recommended to refer to their specific documentation for details.
+it is recommended to refer to their specific documentation or implementation for details.

 ### Client configuration ###

-Various aspects of the client can be easily configured by passing options to the second argument of
+Various aspects of the client can be configured simply by passing options to the second argument of
 `Predis\Client::__construct()`.
 Options are managed using a mini DI-alike container and their values
 are usually lazily initialized only when needed.
 Predis by default supports the following options: